andrescabana86/openweather-app/README.md

 - Reused Backend code to create autocomplete endpoint.

 ### Improvements planned with more time
+- Add more comments to my work in order to describe components and reusable functions.
 - Separate API calls from components
 - Serialize api responses adding types to call responses in order to avoid repeating the same process inside classes.